pkom79/email-metrics-cloud/docs/BRANDING.md

   - Even performance: “Performance is even across days.”
   - Not enough data: “Not enough data for day-of-week guidance.”
   - Exploratory (only one eligible day): “Use Tue as an anchor day.”
-  - Consider (no clear winner for frequency=1): “No clear leader—consider Tue or Wed.”
+  - Consider (no clear winner for frequency=1): “No clear leader–consider Tue or Wed.”
 - Sampling guardrails: Require ≥4 full weeks; a day eligible when it has ≥3 campaigns OR ≥1k emails (or ≥2% of total emails, whichever larger).
 Volatile single-campaign spikes dampen revenue weight (0.7×) to avoid overfitting.
 - Scoring blend (not displayed directly): 55% revenue index, 25% engagement index (opens 50%, clicks 30%, conversion 20%), 20% risk index (penalizes unsub & spam deltas; spam weighted heavier).
 Result only influences recommendation copy and ordering; we do not surface raw composite values in UI to minimize noise.
 - Risk gating: Days exceeding spam 0.5% or unsub +0.15 pp over weighted average are excluded/substituted when alternatives exist; elevated but not blocking risk adds a caution sentence (“Monitoring elevated complaints on Fri…”).